rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/about-rancher-agents.md

 ### Requests

-The `cattle-cluster-agent` pod does not define default CPU and memory request values.
+The `cattle-cluster-agent` pod does not define the default CPU and memory request values.
 As a baseline, we recommend setting the CPU request at `50m` and memory request at `100Mi`.
-However, it is important that you ensure your cluster has the correct resources available and the use case has been assessed appropriately before doing so.
+However, it is important that you assess your use case appropriately and that you allocate the correct resources to your cluster for your needs.

 To configure request values through the UI:

 <Tabs groupId="k8s-distro">
 <TabItem value="RKE">

-1. When you create or edit an existing cluster, go to the **Cluster Options** section.
+1. When you [create](./launch-kubernetes-with-rancher.md) or edit an existing cluster, go to the **Cluster Options** section.
 1. Expand the **Cluster Configuration** subsection.
 1. Configure your request values using the **CPU Requests** and **Memory Requests** fields as needed.

 </TabItem>
 <TabItem value="RKE2/K3s">

-1. When you create or edit an existing cluster, go to the **Cluster Configuration**.
+1. When you [create](./launch-kubernetes-with-rancher.md) or edit an existing cluster, go to the **Cluster Configuration**.
 1. Select the **Cluster Agent** subsection.
 1. Configure your request values using the **CPU Reservation** and **Memory Reservation** fields as needed.